Mental Health Initiatives

 Don’t make promises to keep information private.
 Some concerns should be shared with professionals.
 Especially when immediate safety is an issue.

-Walk-in to the Health Center at Auraria during business hours for Crisis Support.
+Walk-in to or call the Health Center at Auraria during business hours for Crisis Support.

 You can also call the 24/7 Mental Health and Victim Assistance Crisis Line at 303-615-9911 or text the word TALK to 38255.